devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Code Snippet 48: Wisgen Wisdom Card in four Widgets and with an extracted callback [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

-As you can see, splitting your code into multiple smaller Widgets, does lead to a lot more boiler plate.
+As you can see, splitting your code into multiple smaller Widgets does lead to a lot more boilerplate.
 But it has both readability and performance advantages [@krankkaPuttingBuildMethods2018; @dartteamPerformanceBestPractices2018].
-Extracting Widgets into private functions removes the boiler plate, but also has no performance advantages.
+Extracting Widgets into private functions removes the boilerplate, but also has no performance advantages.

 ## Directory Structure
-As of the writing of this guide there is not really any agreement or best practice regarding directory structure in the Flutter community.
+As of the writing of this guide, there is not really any agreement or best practice regarding directory structure in the Flutter community.
 The closest thing I could find was a popular Blog post by Sagar Suri on Medium in 2019 [[@suriArchitectYourFlutter2019]](https://medium.com/flutterpub/architecting-your-flutter-project-bd04e144a8f1).
 My recommendation would be very close to his.
-One directory per layer plus one directory for _model_ classes, which are domain specific entities like _user_ or _wisdom_:
+One directory per layer plus one directory for _model_ classes, which are domain-specific entities like _user_ or _wisdom_:

 ```
 lib